TarikLaanaya/unity-solid-refactor-journey/Docs/player-item-state.md

 }
 ```
 ### ✅ New System
-In order to simplify this I created the `PlayerItemState` script to handle the player inventory:
+To simplify this I created the `PlayerItemState` script which handles the player inventory:

 ```csharp
 public class PlayerItemState : MonoBehaviour